olha-bezklepchenko/TravelTrucks/README.md

-# TravelTrack
+# TravelTrucks

 ## Project Description

-TravelTrack is a web application for browsing, filtering, and booking campers.
+TravelTrucks is a web application for browsing, filtering, and booking campers.
 Users can select campers based on location, body type, and additional features.
 Filtering is performed on the server, and the application state is managed using Redux.

 ## Features